-Description Evaluate, plan and implement pedestrain upgrades including sidewalks and lighting improvements on blocks providing access to transit in the qualifies census area Target Date Estimate the number and type of families that will benefit from the proposed activities The area contains a concentration of low-to-mod multi family building, of which more than half are operated by Unison Partners, the Adams County PHA.
+1 - Project Name TOD Pedestrian Improvements Target Area South Westminster Goals Supported Neighborhood Improvements in Target Area Needs Addressed Public Facilities and Infrastructure Funding CDBG: \$83,313 Description Evaluate and implement pedestrian upgrades including sidewalks and lighting improvements on blocks providing access to transit in the qualified census area.
+Target Date 12/30/2020 Estimate the number and type of families that will benefit from the proposed activities The area contains a concentration of low-to-mod multi-family housing, of which more than half are operated by Unison Partners; the Adams County Public Housing Authority.
 There are an estimated 200 units within the four block area.
-Location Description Between 70th Avenue and 72nd Avenue; West of Federal and East of Irving Street.
-(Census Tracts 009502.2 and 009502.3) Planned Activities
+Location Description Street frontages between 70th Avenue and 72nd Avenue; West of Federal and East of Irving Street.
+(Census Tracts 009502.2 and 009502.3) Planned Activities Current area streets contain narrow, deteriorating roll curb sidewalks adjacent to several apartment building parking lots.
+The jurisdiction will work with the City's engineering staff and the City Capital Improvements program to improve the sidewalk facilities, street lighting and enhance pedestrian utility and safety for this area.
+Project planning was performed during the development of the Transit Oriented District (TOD) in anticipation of commuter rail service to the neighborhood.
+2 Project Name Program Administration Target Area City-Wide Goals Supported Activities Pertaining to Housing Neighborhood Improvements in Target Area Needs Addressed Housing Public Facilities and Infrastructure Funding CDBG: \$120,828 Description Administration of the City's CDBG entitlement activities.